PIKE COUNTY

 Shohola Glen This was the Shohola Glen Depot located about one mile from the above station at the entrance to the Shohola Glen Amusement Park.
 It was also constructed in 1886 and used for more than twenty years.
 It was finally destroyed by hurricane Diane in 1955.

-Rowlands Destroyed in 1955 by hurricane Diane.
+Rowlands This combination station was built in 1864 and was destroyed in 1955 by hurricane Diane.

 1895 PIKE COUNTY RAILROAD MAP